CiscoDevNet/monitoring-as-code/README.md

 - How to add create AppDynamics agent images - using your hardened image as a base.
   - Multistage build examples
   - JFrog artefactor examples
-  - Ready-to-go bash script to do all the above for you
+  - Ready-to-go bash script to do all of the above for you